 After a solution is made, there are other elements of sample preparation that may be pertinent.
 Any sample with solid remaining in the liquid should be filtered.
 Traditional filtration uses a set-up with a filter paper that sits in a fritted glass funnel on top of a filter flask with an arm where vacuum can be pulled.
 This type of filtering is used to collect a precipitate in experiments such as gravimetric analysis.
-Smaller samples that are to be analyzed can be cleaned up via syringe filtering, where the sample is loaded in a syringe and then passed through a polymer filter with down to 0.2 nm resolution.
+Smaller samples that are to be analyzed can be cleaned up via syringe filtering, where the sample is loaded in a syringe and then passed through a polymer filter with down to 0.2-nm resolution.
 Additionally, spin filters are available, where the sample is loaded in a microcentrifuge tube with a filter, the tube is placed in a centrifuge, and the filtered liquid is at the bottom after centrifugation.
 Spin filters are also used to concentrate larger analytes, such as proteins.
 Syringe and spin filters are useful to filter out contaminants and other solids that might interfere with the instrument or measurement.
 The type of filtration used depends on the amount of sample and the size of the solid that needs to be filtered out.

-Reagents and precipitates can be hygroscopic and adsorb water.
-If this happens, the mass of the solid changes, which can lead to inaccuracies in weighing out the correct number of moles.
-Solids that are thermally stable can be dried in an oven at around 110 °C. Solid reagents and precipitates should then be stored in a desiccator, which contains a desiccant that will adsorb any water.

 Sample preparation can also involve extracting or preconcentrating a sample.
-When studying metal ions, chelation can be used.
+When studying metal ions, chelation can be used for selective extraction.
 Metal ions will bind to a chelating agent and then the chelated complex can be extracted out.
 Masking agents are used before chelation to bind a specific metal ion, which is then not chelated by the chelating agent.
 A demasking chemical reaction is used to release the specific metal ion back in solution.
 Masking allows a more specific sample preparation and protection of certain metal ions.

 Principles: Solubility is the amount of substance that will dissolve in a liquid.
 Generally, if less than 0.1 g will dissolve in 100 mL of solvent, a substance is considered to be insoluble.
 Solubility depends on intermolecular interactions with the analyte and thus, the general rule in solubility is “like dissolves like”.
 Thus, polar substances tend to dissolve well in polar solvents while non-polar analytes dissolve well in non-polar solvents.
 Solubility of solids in a liquid is generally greater at higher temperatures, because of the added energy and molecular motion.